 Labour contracts must contain the following basic conditions, at a minimum:

 Parties are forbidden from independently changing the conditions stipulated within a labour contract.
 Both parties must have agreed upon terms, otherwise the contract is considered invalid.

-A labour contract can be terminated upon initiation by either the employee or the employer.
+A labor contract can be terminated upon initiation by either the employee or the employer.
 Unless otherwise stated in the contract, employees are able to leave their position after 30 days of giving notice.